 Psoriatic arthritis is characterized by joint pain, swelling, and stiffness.
 PsA symptoms may be mild or have a severe impact on quality of life.

-It’s common for people with PsA to have enthesitis, a condition characterized by pain or tenderness where ligaments and tendons attach to bone.
+People with PsA may have enthesitis, a condition characterized by pain or tenderness where ligaments and tendons attach to bone.
 Enthesitis most frequently occurs in the heels and bottoms of the feet, though it can also affect the elbows.

 White spots, flaking, pitting (shallow or deep dents on your nails), or lifting of the nail bed may also be symptoms of psoriatic arthritis.
-You might notice changes to your nails without experiencing joint pain.
-Up to 90 percent of people with PsA experience nail changes.
+Up to 90 percent of people with PsA experience nail changes, according to CreakyJoints.

-Itchy, scaly, red, purple, or silvery lesions appear prior to the onset of psoriatic arthritis in approximately 75 percent of people with PsA.
+Itchy, scaly, red, purple, or silvery lesions appear prior to the onset of psoriatic arthritis in approximately 75 percent of people with PsA, according to DermNet NZ.
 Skin disease can appear 10 to 20 years before developing joint symptoms, notes John Hopkins Arthritis Center.

 Not all PsA symptoms affect the skin and joints.
 Other possible symptoms include uveitis (inflammatory eye condition) and fatigue.

 Read more about symptoms of psoriatic arthritis.

-There are five primary types of psoriatic arthritis, each defined by the impacted joints.
+Psoriatic arthritis can be broken into five categories defined by the impacted joints.
 It’s possible to have more than one type of PsA.

 Psoriatic arthritis that affects the lower back and spine is a type of spondylitis (also called spondyloarthritis).
-Between 5 percent and 20 percent of people with PsA have spondylitis.
-You can learn more about spondylitis at MySpondylitisTeam.
+About 5 percent of people with PsA have spondylitis.

 Distal arthritis causes inflammation and stiffness in the distal interphalangeal joints, those closest to the tips of fingers and toes.
-According to Cleveland Clinic Center for Continuing Education, this type affects about 10 percent of people with PsA.
+According to Cleveland Clinic Center for Continuing Education, this type affects about 10 percent of people with PsA, usually men.
 Nail changes are also common with distal arthritis.

 Arthritis mutilans is the rarest and most severe type of psoriatic arthritis.
 This form of PsA attacks joints in the hands and feet, causing deformities and impaired movement.

-While there is currently no cure for psoriatic arthritis, there are treatment options that can control disease activity and reduce painful symptoms.
+While there is currently no cure for psoriatic arthritis, treatment options can control disease activity and reduce painful symptoms.
 Goals for PsA treatment include reducing pain and inflammation and protecting joint mobility.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (sold under the brands Advil or Motrin (ibuprofen), can reduce swelling and pain.
-They are typically prescribed for mild cases of psoriatic arthritis without joint damage.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (sold under the brands Advil or Motrin) can reduce swelling and pain.
+They’re typically prescribed for mild cases of psoriatic arthritis without joint damage.

 Corticosteroids can also be used to treat PsA symptoms.
 Corticosteroids can be given as an injection to treat inflammation in a specific joint.
 Oral corticosteroids can be used to treat a PsA flare, though they may exacerbate psoriasis.
 Long-term use of steroids is generally discouraged due to side effects.

 Physical therapy can help manage psoriatic arthritis.
 In cases of severe joint damage, surgery may be appropriate.
 Lifestyle changes like eating a healthy diet and quitting smoking can also help.